Beginning Your Application

 - receives, reviews and stores all documents that you or others submit

-- ensures your file contains documents the College requires to determine if you meet the registration requirements
+- ensures your file contains documents CNO requires to determine if you meet the registration requirements

 - ensures that your documents are valid and not falsified